stocnet/rsiena/README.md

 ![](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)

-SIENA is a program for the statistical analysis of network data, with the focus on social networks.
+SIENA is a program for the statistical analysis of longitudinal network data, with the focus on social networks.
 Networks here are understood as entire (complete) networks, not as personal (egocentered) networks: it is assumed that a set of nodes (social actors) is given, and all ties (links) between these nodes are known - except perhaps for a moderate amount of missing data.
+`Longitudinal` means that two or more repeated observations ("panel data") are available.
 The name SIENA stands for Simulation Investigation for Empirical Network Analysis.
 The R package is called RSiena.